Unstolen Dignity featured for Black History Month

 Reaffirming the dignity of enslaved Americans.

-This portrait series recognizes the sacrifices and hardships of enslaved Africans.
-While their contributions are often overlooked in history, 12 million enslaved people were the backbone of American prosperity for more than 400 years.
-These paintings pay homage to their legacy.
+These portraits recognize the sacrifices and hardships of enslaved Africans.
+While history overlooks their contributions, some 12 million enslaved people were the backbone of the American economy for more than 400 years.

-Each painting is done in oils to convey a sense of stateliness.
-The portraits are designed to reveal the dignity of each subject, a dignity enslavement was unable to steal from them.
-A short narrative accompanies each portrait.
+Each portrait is painted in oils to convey a sense of stateliness.
+They are painted in a way to reveal the dignity of each subject; dignity enslavement was unable to steal from them.
+A short narrative accompanies each picture.
 Together, they tell the stories of real Americans who endured the dehumanization of chattel slavery.